 - Pain and suffering.

-Additionally, people whose close family members were killed because of an accident involving an Uber or Lyft driver may be able to recover damages in a California wrongful death lawsuit.
+And finally people whose close family members were killed because of an accident involving an Uber or Lyft driver may be able to recover damages in a California wrongful death lawsuit or a California survival action.

 California's shared fault law allows people to recover some of their damages if they were partly to blame for an accident.
 This is sometimes referred to as California's "comparative fault" or “comparative negligence” law.